 Room rates were $315 per night, but I’m not sure you can book it any more.
 This is a great little boutique hotel on Santorini well worth the splurge if you want to be in the heart of Oia.

 Things to do in Oia Santorini – watch the Sunset

 People come to Oia for the sunsets.
 If you want, you can take a sunset cruise on Santorini.
 Otherwise, people converge each evening at the far end of the island to experience this.
 Luckily, I didn’t go anywhere.
-I just sat on my terrace, glass of wine in hand, and listened to Richard Edward’s Smooth Jazz program on the internet.
+I just sat on my terrace, glass of wine in hand, and listened to some smooth jazz on the internet.
 How sublime… A perfect complement to a wonderful view.